kheller18/data-structures-algorithms/questions/cPlusPlus.md

        }
        };
        ```
-     + Pure Virtual Function: is a function that has no implementation and is declared by assigning 0.
+     + `Pure Virtual Function`: is a function that has no implementation and is declared by assigning 0.
 It has no body.
        ```
        class base{
        public: